mkerley-22/linfield-tech/EMAIL_RECEIVING_SETUP.md

 4. Click **"Create"**
 5. Copy the webhook secret (if you set one)

+**⚠️ IMPORTANT NOTE**: Resend's inbound email webhooks (`email.received`) currently **do not include the email body content** by default.
+They only include metadata (from, to, subject, email_id, etc.).

+**Workaround Options:**
+1. **Check Resend Settings**: Look for any option in the webhook configuration to include email body/content
+2. **Use Email Subject**: We can extract request info from the subject line if needed
+3. **Alternative**: Consider using a different email receiving service that includes body content, or manually copy replies into the system

+The webhook will still receive the email and match it to the correct checkout request, but the message content will need to be handled differently.

 ## Step 3: Add Webhook Secret to Vercel (Optional but Recommended)

 If you set a webhook secret in Resend: